Chris-commits/twelfthman-test/README.md

 - Resize loaded images
 - Dealing with images with the same file name
 - Custom delete confirmation message/box styled to fit the app
+- Image Upload, as a button that opens section to upload image and title
+- Caching images/loading from cache